September 15th 2025: Newsletter #30

 Happy Birthday

-Happy Birthday to the following students who celebrate their birthday this week, we hope you have a fabulous day!
-Paddy M, Ella R, Mia F, Eli K, Oliver H and Harvey T.
+Happy Birthday to the following students who celebrate their birthday this week: Heidi B and Gracie S. We hope you have a fantastic day!

 Parents and Friend's Social Group